jantman/puppet-archlinux-workstation/README.markdown

   If set to undef, this module will not act on anything within the user's home directory.

+### archlinux_workstation::base_packages

+Collection of base packages that we want installed on every system.

+* ensure Package lynx is absent
+* ensure Packages are present: links, lsb-release, dmidecode, ttf-dejavu, vim, wget, dnsutils, net-tools, lsof

+### archlinux_workstation::makepkg

+Sets up ``/etc/makepkg.conf`` with sane Arch defaults, including compiling and caching sources under ``/tmp`` (tmpfs), and passing make the ``-j`` flag with an argument of the number of processors/cores on the machine, as retrieved from the "processorcount" fact.

+#### Parameters

+* __make_flags__ - (string) additional flags to pass to make via makepkg.conf.
+  default: "-j${::processorcount}"

 ### Define archlinux_workstation::user

 Defines a single user on the system, generates SSH keys,